 Facebook: A must of course, but similar to blogs, using your personal profile as your Facebook image is not wise.
 Again, you want to be known for books not babies.
 Use a dedicated Facebook Page and keep it on topic.

 Twitter: Yes, it’s really a monster, but totally indispensable now as a means of finding new followers, bringing traffic to a blog, attracting interest in your writing as well as building a useable social platform in itself.
 Keeping on topic again is key.
 One of the benefits of Twitter is that you can have multiple accounts and I use this ability to separate my own account from ones I use for promotion.
 If you wish, you can scroll down my personal Twitter feed here and see that I have almost no book promotion on my own account.
 However on my book promotion Whizbuzz account, it is only book promotion.
 I have another, Justpublishing, which focuses on publishing news.
-In all I have 180,000 followers on nine Twitter accounts.
+In all I have over 210,000 followers on nine Twitter accounts.
 Each one focused on different topics.
 But when I do want to do some book promotion, I have a number of possibilities and don’t need to litter my own personal Twitter account with my book links.

 Website: Old fashioned now perhaps, but still very important as it is the place to have a page of information and buy links for books.
 I direct all my book promotion back to my website because it has the full book description, reviews, multiple retailer buy links and book trailers.
 I never link back to one retailer such as Amazon.
 What if the person interested in my book doesn’t have a Kindle but has a Nook or iPad?
 Or what if they are only interested in a paperback version?
 Linking back to a webpage allows all of these choices.